 - Privately placed bonds do not suit everyone.
 If you are able to identify your need/situation with any of the points given below, you can consider them.
 Privately placed bonds can be a mix of low risk and high-risk options.
 However, since our endeavor through this research offering is to provide higher yielding options, you should treat these as very high-risk options in your portfolio.
 Only investors with a large corpus and a high risk appetite should go for these products.

 - We recommend that you park a chunk of your income-generating portfolio in safe government-backed options or bank deposit options first.
 You should consider these bonds only after you exhaust those options.

-- Because of the high minimum ticket size, usually hovering at Rs 10 lakh per issue, you need to have a large corpus in debt to adequately diversify across such bonds.
+- Because of the high minimum ticket size, often hovering at Rs 10 lakh per issue (although online bond platform make available bonds with a minimum ticket size of Rs 1 lakh), you need to have a large corpus in debt to adequately diversify across such bonds.
 Do not invest your entire lumpsum in one bond.
 We will mention the nature of risk and whether you need to keep exposure low to certain bonds over others.

 - Unlike public bond issuances that come with multiple payout and cumulative options, these private issuances may offer only payout options and only a single option may be available (like monthly, quarterly, or annual).
 To this extent, there will be a tax impact on interest earned.
 If your aim is wealth building and you are willing to bear the tax impact for the higher returns, it is up to you to reinvest the interest to ensure you are compounding.

 - These bonds are not liquid and may not be traded in the market.
 While the intermediary may be able to help you sell the bonds off market, there is no guarantee that you can liquidate these bonds at will.
 Hence, they are best viewed as buy and hold instruments to generate high income.